-If you were injured in a crash with a driver who was under the influence of an illicit substance, you might benefit from reaching out to a lawyer who has experience with Michigan drug impairment car accident claims to discuss your legal options.
+If you were injured in a crash with a driver under the influence of illicit drugs, you will benefit by reaching out to a Michigan drug impairment car accident lawyer to discuss your legal options.

 Showing negligence is an essential step for filing a claim against an at-fault motorist.
 Essentially, there are four elements that must be established in order to successfully pursue compensation.